Christchurch, Dorset: Culture

 Another annual event is the regatta which has been held every year since 1909.
 It takes place around the second week in August and involves rowing competitions on the River Stour and a travelling funfair sited on the adjacent town quay.
 A carnival procession and large firework display takes place at the weekend.
 The part of the quay by the priory is known as The Quomps and was conveyed to the town in 1911 by Lord Malmesbury.
 A 19th-century bandstand situated in the Quomps was an anonymous gift to the town in 1938.
 During the summer months it is used for free open-air concerts on Saturdays, one of the most popular being "Stompin' on the Quomps", a smooth jazz festival.
 On Sunday afternoons brass bands often play there.

 The town has a museum: the Red House Museum in Quay Road.
 Once the town's workhouse, the Red House contains permanent and temporary exhibitions pertaining to local history, costume, geology, natural history and archaeology.
 The museum grounds contain formal and informal gardens.
 The old power station in Bargates, owned by Scottish and Southern Energy, housed the Museum of Electricity.
 This is no longer open to the public, although the company is working on new ways to share the museum's collection more widely across the UK.

+The Regent Centre is a community-run cinema and theatre, it opened on 26 December 1931 as the Regent Super Cinema, serving the town until its closure as a cinema in July 1973, after which it operated as a Mecca bingo hall until February 1982.
+The venue was refurbished and now functions as a multi-purpose arts centre, with the interior intended to reproduce the look and feel of the theatre in the 1930's.